SACHSTech/processing-cpt-ethan-fung-and-justin-mui/README.md

 The third and final game is the classic New York Times game, Connections.
 The goal of the game is to divide a grid of sixteeen words into four gruops of four such that the words in each group belong to a specific category (Eg, green, red, blue, yellow, for the category "Colours").
 When a group is found, the category is revealed and the words will no longer be selectable.
 The categories range from easy to extremely hard.
 The game is won once all four groups are found.

 ## Speedrun Timer (Scoring)
 The game features a timer system for speedrunning/scoring purposes.
-While it doesn't impact any gameplay, it allows for a more competitive environment with players trying to beat each others' or their own best times.
+While it doesn't impact any gameplay, it allows for a more competitive environment to see who can finish the quickest and rank the highest in the highscore ranking.

 ## Limitations